kenaniscoding/SpaceShooter/README.md

 //https://manual.gamemaker.io/lts/en/index.htm#t=GameMaker_Language%2FGML_Overview%2FBasic_Code_Structure.htm
 //
 function print(){
+    // initialize the string variable
     var _str = "";
+    // the for loop
     for (var i = 0; i < argument_count; i ++)
     {
+        // set the string variable to the index of the argument
+        // note that the argument is an array
         _str += string(argument[i]);
     }
+    // display the message
     show_debug_message(_str);
 }